Paris Region chimes in with China

 To immerse yourself in a typical Chinese atmosphere without travelling halfway around the world, visit the 13th arrondissement, south-east of Paris, where you’ll find the Chinatown of the French capital.
 Located between Avenue de Choisy, Avenue d’Ivry and Boulevard Massena and known as the “Triangle de Choisy”, this district is recognised as the heart of Chinese culture in the city.
 During your stroll, you will find restaurants, shops selling traditional items and food stores such as the iconic Tang Frères at 168 Avenue de Choisy, an essential stop for anyone who wants to prepare a delicious and authentic Chinese meal.
 Take the time to appreciate the gold decorations, the red lanterns hanging from the storefronts and the aroma of Peking duck.
 Gaze up at the tall towers of the neighbouring Les Olympiades district and discover the shops below them with roofs that are reminiscent of pagodas.

 In late January and early February the streets of the district come to life and bustle with activity to celebrate Chinese New Year.
-For two weeks, free events, dance performances in the street, concerts and exhibitions follow one after another to celebrate the transition to the new year which, in 2022, is represented by the Water Tiger.
+For two weeks, free events, dance performances in the street, concerts and exhibitions follow one after another to celebrate the transition to the new year which, in 2023, is represented by the Water Rabbit.
+The 13th arrondissement parade on Sunday 29 January between Avenue de Choisy, Porte de Choisy and Avenue d’Ivry, is the most renowned.
+Don’t hesitate to come early, from 12pm, to stand along the itinerary in order to admire the numerous dancers, musicians and other traditional dragons who will set off between 1pm and 2pm.

 More inquisitive visitors should head east, towards the banks of the Seine.
 Nestled in the centre of Place Augusta-Holmes, a few minutes’ walk from the Gare d’Austerlitz, you will find an unusual sculpture depicting a Chinese dragon hiding beneath the Parisian pavement.
 Created by the sculptor Chen Zhen, “La Danse de la Fontaine Émergente” is made from glass and steel tubes and represents one of the symbols related to water in Chinese culture.
 At night, the dragon’s body is illuminated so the sculpture can be appreciated even after dark.